fare/asdf/doc/best_practices.md

 In that case, both the `output-files` and `input-files` methods should probably return `nil` when that condition is met.
-Alternatively, if avoiding some actions is uniform for all operations on a given component, you may want to override or wrap around the `component-if-feature` method for that component instead of defining all those `perform`, `output-files` and `input-files` methods.
+Alternatively, if avoiding some actions is uniform for all operations on a given component, you MAY want to override or wrap around the `component-if-feature` method for that component instead of defining all those `perform`, `output-files` and `input-files` methods.